anupiyan/anupiyan.github.io/index.md

 ## (May you have long life...
 A Greeting in Sinhala)

-I am Anupiya Nugaliyadde (අනුපිය නුගලියද්ද) the Principal Machine Learning at Icetana.
+I am Anupiya Nugaliyadde (අනුපිය නුගලියද්ද).

 I was a Postdoctoral Research Fellow at Murdoch University, Western Australia, working on an Artificial Intelligence product to support Pathologists in diagnosis for Western Australian Health.